A project by Emilio Martínez Poppe

 A timely and ambitious public artwork highlighting Philadelphia’s municipal workers and their perspectives on the city will be on view in the City Hall Courtyard.

-Civic Views is a temporary public art installation that leverages photographs of city government office windows and impactful excerpts from interviews with a wide range of civil servants to map their diverse views on a changing Philadelphia.
+Civic Views combines photographs of city government office windows and excerpts from interviews with a wide range of civil servants to map their diverse views on a changing Philadelphia.
 Photographs are reproduced at a 1-to-1 scale and hung to exact specifications that replicate the experience of looking out of each window, opening these tucked-away offices to the public’s view.
 The photographs are paired with a selection of anonymous interview excerpts on text panels that highlight the pride, complexity, and even contradictions endemic to public sector work.
-Interviews chart how employees came to work for city government, how they see their public service, as well as how family and friends perceive their careers, and their wishes for Philadelphia and its citizens.
+The interviews chart how employees came to work for city government, reflections on the work they perform, how family and friends perceive their careers, and their wishes for Philadelphia and its citizens.
 These elements are mounted on a series of scaffolding armatures that create an abstracted map of Philadelphia and orient the public to where these buildings are located across the city.
-Taken together, the project endeavors to humanize the public sector while using scaffolding to emblematize the public attitudes and urban landscape that are constantly changing in the background of the city government’s work.
+Taken together, the project endeavors to humanize the public sector while using scaffolding to symbolize the public attitudes and urban landscape that are constantly changing in the background of the city government’s work.

 In a moment when the public sector is increasingly vulnerable to scrutiny, restructuring, and privatization, Civic Views champions the people, buildings, and ethics that keep city government running.
-The project seeks to shake off the abstracted, monolithic view of government to better understand it at a human scale, hoping to reignite a deep value for what we call “public.”
+The project seeks to shake off a monolithic view of government to better understand it at a human scale, hoping to reignite a deep value for what we call “public.”
 Like many of Mural Arts Philadelphia’s projects, Civic Views presents thoughtful ways for experiencing public art as an interdisciplinary effort engaged in many conversations at once—history, urbanism, photography, architecture, civil service, and public space.

 After its debut in the City Hall Courtyard, a selection of Civic Views photographs will migrate across the street to long-term public view at the Municipal Services Building’s Concourse Level in partnership with the Department of Public Property.
 The project will also lead to a substantial book documenting the full index of photographs Martínez Poppe captured, as well as essays from leading artists, scholars, and the project’s organizers exploring art’s relationship to the city.
 The book project will be announced with additional details later this year.